Mixture distributions describe random variables that are drawn from

 an outcome is a composite response from multiple sources.
 For a random

-variable Y from a finite
+variable \(Y\) from a finite mixture

-components, the PDF can be described by:
+PDF can be described by:

-where $\sum_{i=1}^{k} \pi_{i} = 1$.
-The
+where \(\sum_{i=1}^{k} \pi_{i} = 1\).

-mixing parameters which determine the weight of each component
+which determine the weight of each component distribution \(f_{Y_{i}}(y)\) in the overall probability

-in the overall probability distribution.
-As long as each component has a
+distribution.
+As long as each component has a valid PDF, the overall

-After selecting number i,
+\pi_{k}\).
+After selecting number \(i\), where \(1

-Allison, and Thiel 1996; Everitt 1996; Pearson 2011).
+1996; Pearson 2011).

 Continuous mixture variables are generated at the component level in